DE-RSE/de-rse.github.io/README.md

 - [quick reference](https://kramdown.gettalong.org/quickref.html)
 - or [syntax](https://kramdown.gettalong.org/quickref.html)

+### Map

+The map is fed by [mapdata.js](https://github.com/DE-RSE/www/blob/gh-pages/_includes/mapdata.js).
+Adding someone to the map is as simple as adding a new section in this geoJSON file.
+Coordinates are available from [http://geojson.io/](http://geojson.io/) .
+Right now pictures should be 75px high.
+Inspiration for a nice testimonial can be found at Stephan Druskat's entry.

+The map appeared on Dec 6th 2017 on the website.
+It's based on [leaflet](http://leafletjs.com) v1.2 and [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster)

 ### converting slack signup domain list

 direct sign up domain list from https://de-rse.slack.com/admin/settings#signup_mode .
 Domains get added ad people request invites.